montenegrodolphinproject/conference/content/information.md

 # Travel & Transport<a name="transport"></a>

-Ulcinj is easily accessible by car, bus or train.
+Bar is easily accessible by car, bus or train.
 Speakers coming from distant overseas countries can fly to Podgorica airport or Tivat airport.

-Transport from either airport is straightforward with regular buses running to Ulcinj.
-The Albatros Hotel is just a short taxi ride from Ulcinj.
+Transport from either airport is straightforward with regular buses running to Bar.
+Hotel Sidro is just a short taxi ride from Bar bus station.

 # Visitors<a name="visitor"></a>